-If you want to improve you’re English speaking skills, you’ve come to the right place!
+If you want to improve your English speaking skills, you’ve come to the right place!
 I’m going to give you one a favourite English speaking tip.
 This one is about how to open a conversation in English.

 Pro English speaking tip: unless you are speaking about the traffic or the weather, your opening comment should be pleasant (it’s okay to complain about snow, rain, or terrible traffic!)
 If you begin other topics with a complaint, the listener is less likely to want to keep talking.

-At a Meeting
+How to Open a Conversation At a Meeting

 If you are at a meeting (such as a Meetup meeting or social organization), you might ask a stranger if they have been attending/ a member for a long time.
 By telling them it’s your first time, they are likely to introduce you to other people, or at least let you know what to expect.

-Ask for Information or Help
+Ask for Information or Help to Begin a Conversation

 Other common ways to begin a conversation include asking for an opinion/advice, information, or help.
 For example, you could ask someone the time or if they have seen your pen or coffee cup.

-When you Have Something in Common
+English Conversation When you Have Something in Common

 If you and the listener have something in common, bring that up.
 “You work with _____, don’t you?
 He and I (went to school together).”
 You might know that the two of you have some common interest or experience, which makes a great way to start a conversation.

 If Nothing Else Works…